Kit Rae – Models

 After my work with MA I moved to work with Pluto Post Productions working on Chevrolet commercials with a team of 4 3D artists.
-The team was responsible for taking the Vehicle CAD data and organising it for our own pipeline.
-Then using Pluto made and home made Vray shaders to create the vehicles look.
-Then using the vehicle data in conjunction with Car Craft to animate vehicles on highways/parking lots.
+The team was responsible for taking the Vehicle CAD data and organizing it for our own pipeline.
+Then using Pluto made and custom made Vray shaders to create the vehicles look.
+Using the vehicle data in conjunction with Car Craft we animated vehicles on highways/parking lots.
 Each scene would be prepared in 3DS Max, rendered in Vray.
 Post process grading done in Nuke and finished commercial cuts done in After Affects.
 I took part in all stages.

 I worked for multiple teams including Marketing Associates and Pluto Post on various Automotive projects.
 One of them was the Ford Transit/Transit Connect configurator.
 I was hired to sort through CAD data and use it with Vray to render vehicle data as well as products that go into the vans themselves.

 Rotoscoping/ 2D Animation/ 3D Artist – Pixofactor Entertainment

 During my time working at Pixo Entertainment I worked on 6 different Motion comics each with wildly different styles.
 Each motion comic involved me cutting out character and environments from a comic book panel in Photoshop.
 Each panel needed to be well organised and set up to pass off to an animator.
 After rotoscoping nearly 400 panels I joined the animation team in finishing off the animated panels for the finished product.
 Several samples shown in my demo reel show scenes that I did the rotoscoping for as well as animated.